 Gates are a special type of wall that, when unlocked, will open for you and your allies, but not for your enemies.
 Gates can only be put into an existing section of wall, and the wall must be straight.
 To make a gate, simply click on a constructed wall and click the Gate button.
 Green parts of the wall indicate where you can place a gate (if no part of the wall is green, it means you can't make a gate in this wall).
-Move the mouse pointer over a green NOTE: You do not use Citizens to construct a gate, but you must have at location of the structing a gate does not cost any other. section of wall and a "ghost" gate appears.
+Move the mouse pointer over a green section of wall and a "ghost" gate appears.
 Then just move the ghost along the wall and click wherever you want to place the gate.